weareoffsider/seafarer-education/_sources/navigation/fundamentals.rst.txt

 **Compass** directions are specific to your particular Magnetic Compass, and are determined by the magnetic interference of your own ship at particular heading (referred to as Deviation).

-..
-Position on the Earth
-.. ---------------------
-..
-Our position on the Earth is defined with Latitude and Longitude.
-Latitude is our distance from the equator, either north or south.
-Latitude can be anywhere between 90° North and 90° South.
-Longitude is our distance from a designated 0 point